 Sometimes Pre-Approval Doesn’t Really Mean Pre-Approval

-Just like food labeled all natural, there’s actually no universally-agreed-upon, regulated definition for what ‘pre-approval’ means when it comes to mortgages.
+Just like food labeled all natural, there’s actually no universally-agreed-upon, regulated definition of what ‘pre-approval’ means when it comes to mortgages.

-Most lenders and brokers use the term pre-qualification to describe the sort of quick, plug-a-few-numbers-into-a-calculator-or-spreadsheet process borrowers can use to get a very rough idea about whether a they might qualify for a mortgage.
+Most lenders and brokers use the term pre-qualification to describe the sort of quick, plug-a-few-numbers-into-a-calculator-or-spreadsheet process borrowers can use to get a very rough idea of whether they might qualify for a mortgage.

 You make $X per year and have Good/Great/Excellent credit?
 You may qualify for a mortgage up to $Z!
 Click here to find out more…

 That said, these terms aren’t set in stone.
 Not every lender or broker uses pre-approval and pre-qualification to mean the same things.
 One lender’s pre-qualification might be equivalent to a different lender’s pre-approval.
-A different lender or broker might call the process something else all together.
+A different lender or broker might call the process something else altogether.

 The different names for the process aren’t that important, of course.